Conchylicultor/DeepQA/README.md

  2. Copy the preprocessed dataset from `save/model-pretrainedv2/dataset-cornell-old-lenght10-filter0-vocabSize0.pkl` to `data/samples/`.
  3. Run `./main.py --modelTag pretrainedv2 --test interactive`.

-Thanks to Nicholas C., [here](https://drive.google.com/drive/folders/0Bw-phsNSkq23c29ZQ2N6X3lyc1U?usp=sharing) are some additional pre-trained some models (compatible with TF 1.2) for diverse datasets.
+Thanks to Nicholas C., [here](https://drive.google.com/drive/folders/0Bw-phsNSkq23c29ZQ2N6X3lyc1U?usp=sharing) are some additional pre-trained models (compatible with TF 1.2) for diverse datasets.
 The folder also contains the pre-processed dataset for Cornell, OpenSubtitles, Ubuntu and Scotus (to move inside `data/samples/`).
 Those are required is you don't want to process the datasets yourself.

 If you have a high-end GPU, don't hesitate to play with the hyper-parameters/corpus to train a better model.
 From my experiments, it seems that the learning rate and dropout rate have the most impact on the results.
 Also if you want to share your models, don't hesitate to contact me and I'll add it here.